akshell/docs/ref/basic/db.rst

 Database
 ========

-.. module:: db

-This document describes Akshell database model, an API for managing an application database, and a language for querying it.
+This document describes Akshell database model, an API for managing an app's database, and a language for querying it.

 Relational Model